 What are the consequences of a complaint for gender violence?

 The judge will determine the sanction of the aggressor based on the seriousness of the facts.
-The accused can be taken to prison for the time established or will be released with a restraining order for the victim.
+The accused may be taken to prison for the time established or will be released with a restraining order for the victim.

-we help you find a criminal lawyer.
+We help you find a criminal lawyer.

 What consequences can the aggressor have for not complying with the restraining order?

 As we mentioned before, the restraining order prohibits the aggressor from contacting and approaching the victim or his or her family.
 Likewise, it prohibits the aggressor from approaching the place where the acts of violence occurred, the victim's home and work, or places where the victim is frequent.

 Failure to comply with this order imposed by the judge may be punished with a prison sentence that can vary between 6 months and one year.